axrshz/gpt-oss/README.md

 gpt-oss-20b implementation in pytorch.

 > [!IMPORTANT]
-> this repo is only for learning purposes
+> this repo is only for learning purposes.

 components: